jprakash-r/QuiTSmokingUserMood/README.md

   4. Fetch User by User id (refer api_run_instructions fr comple API details)
   5. fetch mood by User id (refer api_run_instructions fr comple API details)

-To design a solution , mentioned thought below .
+To design a solution , mentioned thoughts below .

 Create a Document named User .
-Whih has user id ,name and age Create a Document named Mood .
-Whih has user id ,mood
+Which has user id ,name and age .
+Create a Document named Mood .
+Which has user id ,mood .

-User and mood are in one to many relationship , i.e, one user can register mutiple moods .But one user can have one mood a day .
+User and mood are in one to many relationship , i.e, one user can register multiple moods .But one user can have one mood a day .

 Why choice of Mongo over Oracle : document based DB is easy to insert data into and fetch data from and can store large dataset.